 - Oversized (including leg width or length) and excessively baggy or sagging pants (pant waist/belt must be worn at the natural waist).

-- Pajama bottoms and camouflage pants.
+- Pajama bottoms, palazzo pants, beach pants, or camouflage pants.

 - Rolled-down waistband.